 The assessment of whether an entity has the right to defer settlement of a liability at the reporting date is not affected by expectations of the entity or events after the reporting date.

 The amendments shall be applied retrospectively.
-The adoption of this standard is not expected to have any significant impact to the Bank.
+The adoption of this standard does not have any significant impact to the Bank.